 • Ursodiol: A naturally occurring bile acid used to dissolve small gall stones and to increase bile flow in patients with primary biliary cirrhosis.

-If the recipient did not receive any of the drugs listed above, leave these questions blank and override the error as ‘verified correct.’
+If the recipient did not receive any of the drugs listed above, select None.

 Section Updates: